PopcornPalace/compliance/policies/ai.md

 a.
 Development and coding activities
 b.
 Testing and quality assurance processes
 c.
-Other scenarios explicitly approved by Double Good Technologies, LP
+Any other scenarios must be explicitly approved by Double Good Technologies, LP, in coordination with the IT Security Team.

 ## Data Protection and Privacy
 a.
 All AI tools must be approved by our organization's security and compliance teams before use.
 b.
 The use of AI assistants and AI tools must comply with all applicable data protection and privacy laws and regulations.
 Any data processed by AI assistants and AI tools must be handled in accordance with the organization's data protection and privacy policies.
 c.
 AI assistants and AI tools must not be used to perform actions that could compromise the security, availability, or processing integrity of our organization's systems.
 d.
-AI assistants and AI tools should be configured to use secure communication protocols.
+AI assistants and AI tools should be configured to use secure communication protocols (for example HTTPS)

 ## Data Classification
 Developers must identify and handle sensitive company data, including proprietary information, customer data, financial records, and any other information classified as confidential by Double Good Technologies, LP, in accordance with this policy.